kdkunde/fior/README.md

 ## A few use cases

-    1. by remapping and translating keyboard input to keyboard output, it can provide shortcuts for text or keyboard macros.
+    1. by translating keyboard input to output, it provides shortcuts for text or keyboard macros.
-    2. by remapping joystick input to XInput it can make any Joystick XBox-Controller compatible in any game.
+    2. by remapping joystick input to XInput it can make any Joystick compatible to XBox-controller in any game.
-    3. by remapping stick, throttle and pedals to a single virtual joystick, it allows to use all of them in games suppporting only one joystick.
+    3. by remapping stick, throttle and pedals to0 a single virtual joystick, you can use all of them even in games suppporting only one joystick.
-    4. by remapping input from a voice recognition input plugin, to keyboard, mouse and joystick it offers voice control for games and programs and even robots or help in house automation.
+    4. by remapping input from a voice recognition plugin, to keyboard, mouse and joystick it offers voice control for games and programs.
+    5. you can control robots with a joystick.
+    6. use your voice to control house automation devices.
 (Sounds a bit like Alexa?
 It is in a way!
 But it would possibly react to a much smaller set of preset voice commands.)

-And there are practically millions of other use cases.
+And there are practically millions of other use cases, provided there are input and output plugins for it.

 ## FI/OR concept in a mindmap